roryparker/leetcode/README.md

 # My Leetcode Challenges
+After being rejected due to a skills gap, I've changed.
 I started learning to code in November on 2020.
 Why?!

 * To get better.
 * To garner more respect.
 * To become an well rounded IT Pro.
 * To have the ability to build anything.

-And because a majority of all jobs will require some form of coding or scripting by 2022.
-Hell even my current job references SQL, HTML, and SOLR QUERY Language nearly every day.

 What am I using to learn?